pantheon-systems/terminus-build-tools-plugin/README.md

  | --start          | The time to ignore workflow operations before |
  | --max            | The maximum amount of time to wait for a workflow to complete |

+### build:gitignore:cut

+The `build:gitignore:cut` command cuts your .gitignore file in the cut line.
+This is useful before pushing to Pantheon from a source repo.

 ## Customization